BroadcomMFD/bridge-for-git-explorer/README.md

 Ensure that you have a Git-Endevor mapping in your VS Code workspace to start working with the extension.
 Review the use cases to see how you can use the full potential of Bridge for Git Explorer.

-With the 0.4.0 release, Bridge for Git Explorer introduces the following benefits:
+With the 0.5.0 release, Bridge for Git Explorer introduces the following features:

-- Improved experience with profiles
-- Ability to view the Bridge for Git mapping activity
+- Configuration of the pre-push hook for a mapping
-- Ability to view the history of elements up the map
+- Ability to view the full details of mapping activity operations
-- Functionality that enables you to specify processor groups for elements
+- Ability to specify a processor group for newly created elements in the mapping

 The extension continually supports Zowe V1 profiles and team configuration files that contain your Endevor Connection details and Bridge for Git server credentials.
 However, you do not need to have these types of profiles to work with the extension.
 If you do not have Zowe V1 profiles or team configuration files, the extension prompts you to specify missing values.
 In this scenario, the specified values are stored till the end of the VS Code session only.